section-engineering-education/engineering-education/articles/autoscaling-in-amazon-web-services/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/autoscaling-in-aws/hero.jpg
+  - url: /engineering-education/autoscaling-in-amazon-web-services/hero.jpg
     alt: Autoscaling AWS example image
 ---
 Amazon Web Services (AWS) is a cloud computing services provider that has application programming interfaces (APIs) and platforms that are used for cloud computing by governments, individuals, and companies.
-These platforms include a mixture of various offerings such as software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS).
+These platforms include a mixture of various offerings such as [software as a service (SaaS)](https://en.wikipedia.org/wiki/Software_as_a_service), [infrastructure as a service (IaaS)](https://en.wikipedia.org/wiki/Infrastructure_as_a_service), and [platform as a service (PaaS)](https://en.wikipedia.org/wiki/Platform_as_a_service).
 <!--more-->
 ### Introduction to Amazon Web Services
 SaaS is a service model where a software is licensed out (usually) on a subscription basis (eg. Google Drive).
 PaaS is a service that provides the infrastructure, hardware, and software required for application development (eg. AWS Elastic Beanstalk).
 IaaS is a service model that provides the fundamental compute, storage, and network resources for cloud computing (eg. AWS EC2).